finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String returnCode = "returnCode_example"; // String | The code of the Returns.
-    String recipeIdScope = "recipeIdScope_example"; // String | The Recipe Scope for getting the fx rates String recipeIdCode = "recipeIdCode_example"; // String | The Recipe Code for getting the fx rates String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to delete the Returns.
+    String recipeIdScope = "recipeIdScope_example"; // String | The Recipe Scope for getting the fx rates String recipeIdCode = "recipeIdCode_example"; // String | The Recipe Code for getting the fx rates String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to calculate the Returns.
-    String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to delete the Returns String compositeMethod = "compositeMethod_example"; // String | The method used to calculate the Portfolio performance:              Equal/Asset.
+    String toEffectiveAt = "toEffectiveAt_example"; // String | The end date for which to calculate the Returns.
+    String compositeMethod = "compositeMethod_example"; // String | The method used to calculate the Portfolio performance:              Equal/Asset.
     String period = "period_example"; // String | The type of the returns used to calculate the aggregation result: Daily/Monthly.
     String outputFrequency = "outputFrequency_example"; // String | The type of calculated output: Daily/Weekly/Monthly/Quarterly/Half-Yearly/Yearly.
-    List<String> metrics = Arrays.asList(); // List<String> | The period time to calculate the aggregate return.
+    List<String> metrics = Arrays.asList(); // List<String> | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. try {
       ResourceListOfAggregatedReturn result = apiInstance.getPortfolioAggregateReturns(scope, code, returnScope, returnCode, recipeIdScope, recipeIdCode, fromEffectiveAt, toEffectiveAt, compositeMethod, period, outputFrequency, metrics, asAt);